warden-protocol/wardenprotocol/docs/developer-docs/docs/build-an-app/build-a-basic-warden-agent/main_contract.md

 sidebar_position: 5
 ---

-# Create the trading Agent
+# Create the `BasicOrder` contract

 ## Overview

-Let's create our main **trading Agent** that implements the automated Uniswap trading logic.
+The `BasicOrder` contract implements **orders** that monitor prices and automatically perform swaps.
+It's the main part of the **trading Agent** and the core of the Basic Warden Agent.

+To create an order, a user triggers the [`OrderFactory`](agent_factory) contract, and it deploys an instance of the `BasicOrder` contract.
+Then the trading Agent executes and manages orders, as shown in [Create the trading Agent structure](structure).

 Create the `BasicOrder` contract